cockroachdb/docs/cockroachcloud/upgrade-policy.md

 docs_area: manage
 ---

 This page describes the upgrade policy for {{ site.data.products.db }}.
+For self-hosted clusters, see the CockroachDB [Release Support Policy](../releases/release-support-policy.html).

 {{ site.data.products.db }} supports the latest major version of CockroachDB and the version immediately preceding it.
 Support for these versions includes patch version updates and security patches.